 Under this NOFO, EDA may award grants to eligible applicants to support project activities.
 Periods of performance are dependent on the type of project and the scope of work of the grant award.
-See Section F.1(p.
+See section F.1 (p.
 25) of this NOFO for award notification information.
-For all competitions, anticipated awards typically will have an initial period of performance of approximately three (3) years with an estimated start date on or about 45 days after the date on which EDA makes the award.
+For both competitions, EDA anticipates awards will typically have an initial period of performance of approximately three (3) years with an anticipated start date of October 1, 2021.

 EDA expects all projects to proceed efficiently and expeditiously, and EDA expects applicants to document clearly in their applications a reasonable and appropriate timeline that includes the start and completion dates of the proposed scope of work.
-As a condition of their respective awards, grantees will be required to provide timely periodic progress reports and performance data as set forth in Section F.3(p.
-25).
+As a condition of their respective awards, grantees will be required to provide timely periodic progress reports and performance data as set forth in section F.3 (p.
+26).